AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/rapid-development-environments.md

    `aio config:set cloudmanager_environmentid 123456`

-1. Once you're done configuring the plugin, login by performing
+1. After you are done configuring the plugin, login by performing

    `aio login`